 Having an approved sketch and understanding of what kind of water splashes we needed to capture, we started with water splash photos.
 Since we needed flat and wide splashes, we used wide and not very deep cups.

 Separate drops looked the best when we used hands instead of tableware.

 4. Post-Production, Advertising Product Retouching

 Once we made sure we’ve got enough material, we began the post-production stage and created the first draft of the artwork.

-After some feedback, adjustments and final approval of the shapes of the splashes, the long and laborious retouching process begun.
+After some feedback, adjustments, and final approval of the shapes of the splashes, the long and laborious retouching process began.